On the interpretation of Gene Wolfe’s short story ‘Suzanne Delage’ as inversion of Bram Stoker’s Dracula.

 - The Spanish Influenza anomaly goes unexplained

-But this raises an issue.
-The narrator says he has learned and practiced a profession, been married twice, and retired.
+But this has problems.
+First, teen pregnancy was so shameful that usually a pregnant teenager would not be at school at all, much less permitting herself to be photographed, once the ‘pregnancy bump’ got large enough to not be obscured by clothing; they usually would be kept at home or sent away entirely—so this suggestion is extremely historically unrealistic.
+Second, The narrator says he has learned and practiced a profession, been married twice, and retired.
 Further, the highschool photos missing from his yearbooks were removed ‘many decades ago’.
 The daughter at the end is surely in her teens—the narrator guesses 15, and couldn’t be too badly wrong (a 25 year old looks quite different from a 15 year old, and a 15 year old looks even more different from a 5 year old).
 So how could the daughter at the end be the baby Suzanne was pregnant with many decades ago?
 The daughter should be in her 30s or 40s, and surely at least her 20s.

 But if the daughter at the end isn’t Suzanne & the narrator’s daughter, then who is she?
 This theory solves the issue of the photos, but it introduces several new entities—whomever Suzanne marries and her offspring by him, or if the sighting is of Suzanne and the narrator’s granddaughter, whom their daughter married.

 (Note that this theory still suffers from problems #1, 2, and 5.)